-3.1.
-The forms of support provided by clause 52 of the Agreement, and the NES, which may be available to an Employee who is experiencing family violence, include:
+- 3.1.
+Clause 59 of the Agreement seeks to ensure that public sector workplaces support Employees to maintain economic independence by putting into place reasonable measures to assist Employees to overcome any actual or potential work-related impacts, including impacts on their attendance or performance of work. - 3.2.
+The forms of support provided by clause 59 of the Agreement, which may be available to an Employee who is experiencing family violence, include:

-3.1.1.
-Leave Options

-Employees other than Casual Employees
+3.2.1.
+Leave Options - Employees other than Casual Employees

-- (a) Up to 20 days paid family violence leave in a 12-month period (non-cumulative) is available to an Employee who is experiencing family violence. - (b) Notwithstanding clause 52.5(a) of the Agreement, and consistent with the NES, from 1 February 2023 this leave is available in full at the start of each employment year in line with an Employee's anniversary date and does not accumulate from year-to-year. - (c) Consistent with the NES, family violence leave will be paid at the Employee's full rate of pay, including any applicable allowances, overtime payments or penalty rates, regardless of any enterprise agreement provision to the contrary.
-For a casual Employee, the Employee's full rate of pay is worked out as if the Employee had worked the hours in the period that the Employee was rostered.
-For an Employee other than a casual Employee, the Employee's full rate of pay is worked out as if the Employee had not taken the period of leave. - (d) Pro-rata entitlements for part-time employees will continue to apply provided that the pro-rata arrangements result in at least 10 days paid family violence leave per annum for each employee. - (e) If the paid family violence leave allocation in any particular year of service has been exhausted, the Employer may consider granting additional leave, subject to the approval of the Employer's delegate.
+- Up to 20 days paid family violence leave in a 12-month period (non-cumulative) is available to an Employee who is experiencing family violence and is required to be absent from the workplace to deal with the impact of family and domestic violence. - Leave is available in full at the start of each employment year in line with an Employee's anniversary date and does not accumulate from year-to-year.
+Where an Employee has exhausted their leave allocation in any single year of employment, consideration will be given to providing additional leave. - Family violence leave will be paid at the Employee's full rate of pay, including any applicable allowances, overtime payments or penalty rates, regardless of any enterprise agreement provision to the contrary.
+For an Employee other than a casual Employee, the Employee's full rate of pay is worked out as if the Employee had not taken the period of leave. - Pro-rata entitlements for part-time Employees will continue to apply in accordance with clause 20.4 of the Agreement provided that the pro-rata arrangements result in at least 10 days paid family violence leave per annum for each Employee. - If the paid family violence leave allocation in any particular year of service has been exhausted, the Employer may consider granting additional leave, subject to the approval of the Employer's delegate.
 Employees experiencing family violence may apply for additional paid family violence leave without first exhausting other accrued leave entitlements.
-This leave is in addition to existing leave entitlements and may be taken as consecutive or single days or as a fraction of a day and can be taken without prior approval where it is not reasonable in the circumstances to provide notice to the Employer.
+This leave is in addition to existing leave entitlements and may be taken as consecutive or single days or as a fraction of a day and can be taken without prior approval where it is not reasonable in the circumstances to provide notice to the

+Employer.
 If leave is taken without prior approval, the Employee should seek to fulfil evidentiary requirements soon as reasonably practicable after the taking of the leave.

-- (f) An Employee may, with the approval of the Employer, access other forms of accrued paid leave in conjunction with paid family violence leave. - (g) Employees who are experiencing family violence that access paid family violence leave during a period of other paid leave, such as paid personal/carer's leave, are not taken to be on paid personal/carer's leave for the period of the paid family violence leave.
+- An Employee may, with the approval of the Employer, access other forms of accrued paid leave in conjunction with paid family violence leave. - Employees who are experiencing family violence that access paid family violence leave during a period of other paid leave, such as paid personal/carer's leave, are not taken to be on paid personal/carer's leave for the period of the paid family violence leave.